 Day 2 Half square triangle colour scheme quilts

 Understanding colour and knowing how to use it successfully and powerfully is a great skill to have and day 2 workshop uses many of the different colour schemes to create small half square triangle quilts.
 (HST) Students will learn how to create certain colour schemes that are powerful, dramatic, subtle and or unique.
 By assembling small quilts enables students to really understand the ways that colour can work in modern quilts.
 Students will work predominantly in plain fabrics with minor feature prints and discussion will include how to use stitch; machine quilting to enhance a modern quilt.

-Make it Modern Design
+Make it Modern Design at Coffs Harbour NSW

 Follow your interests to develop skills for designing your own modern quilts.
 Julie Haddrick provides many starting points; quick, easy art exercises that encourage playful idea generation and original thinking.
 Use unique colour choices, original photos, collage, sketching and learn different ways to develop your own new designs

 MINI MODERN IMPROV; EXPLORE FRAMEWORKS at Grafton NSW